eCommerce: Generation Alpha - Shopper Demographics

-• Turning 14: Most analysts place the starting point of Gen Alpha around 2010.
+The oldest are now turning 14: Most researchers place the starting point of Gen Alpha around 2010.

-• Instagram and TikTok Most Popular: Although many platforms are used, clear winners in usage rate are Instagram and TikTok.
+Instagram and TikTok: Although Gen Alpha is active on many platforms, clear winners in usage rate are Instagram and TikTok.

-• Know What They Like: Gen Alpha kids have an impact on their parents' product choice.
-Social media is used for entertainment and finding products to buy.
+Parental Influence: Gen Alpha kids influence their parents' product choice and wider behavior.
+Social media is used for entertainment purposes and finding products to buy.

 Gen Alpha, also known as the “iPad Generation”, were born around the time that the iPad and Instagram were first released.
 As a result, they have never known a non-digitally connected world, and it is not uncommon for digital devices to have been used as a pacifier at an early age by their mostly millennial parents.